Quake-Guard/DSP_Project/README.md

 # Project Content:

-It is a Remote Controlled car made as an application of what we have learnt in control course at the university and the following sections illustrates the project in details.
+It is a Technology-Integrated project made as an application of what we have learnt in control course at the university and the following sections illustrates the project in details.

 ## Abstract: